matthewjustice/pumpkinpi/docs/API.md

 **Enumerate features**
 ----

 Returns the collection of all features as JSON.
-Features are capabilities of the PumpkinPi that can be enabled or disabled.
+Features are capabilities of the PumpkinPi that can be configured.

 * **URL**